GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ### Moved File Permissions
 By default, the permissions of a moved file are not modified.

+When `movefilerpermissions false` is specified, all ACLs are removed.

 When `excludepermissionsfromdomains <DomainNameList>` is specified, any ACL that references a domain in `<DomainNameList>` will be removed.